Search Weights

 • Excerpt: It’s pretty sour!

 • Content: An apple a day keeps the doctor away.
-This is a green apple, other varieties such as red or yellow apples are also available.
+This is a fresh green apple, other varieties such as red or yellow apples are also available.
+Perfect for smoothies and cake.

 • Tags: fruit, green, apple, sour